-This is dedicated to Shirley Shepard, who kicks my ass and keeps me inspired on the DAILY…
+This is dedicated to my trainer Shirley Shepard, and CLUB FITNESS who kick my ass on the regular and keeps me inspired on the DAILY…

 Let me ask you something…

 Do you ever feel inspired and stuck at the same time?

 I know I certainly have…and yet, sometimes that “stuck” isn’t really STUCK at all…it’s more of a choice thing.

 Believe it or not, us humans have our own innate way of dialing in our thought processes and that process is as unique to each one of us as our thumbprint.
 It’s a combination of our experiences, memories, moments, highs, lows…you name it, yet it is ours and ours alone!